 We've gathered everything we know so far about the PS5 controller right here for your perusal, including confirmed features, the latest news and the juiciest rumors.

-[UPDATE: Could the PS5 controller focus on cloud gaming?
+[UPDATE: We may have got our first look at the PS5 controller – and it's pretty familiar.
 Read on to find out more.]

 Cut to the chase